Last Updated on February 16, 2023 by Lori Geurin

 7. Try Intermittent Fasting for at least 3 or 4 weeks.

 This gives your body time to adapt to the new timing schedule.
 It also gives you a fair amount of time to examine the benefits and decide if you want to continue.

-This is a fairly quick transition to the new meal schedule in my opinion.
-Transitioning to the fasting lifestyle took longer for me, but I was dealing with severe hypoglycemia symptoms on top of chronic Lyme disease so I took it pretty slow in the beginning as my body adjusted.
+This is a reasonably quick transition to the new meal schedule, in my opinion.
+Transitioning to the fasting lifestyle took longer for me.
+Still, I was dealing with severe hypoglycemia symptoms on top of chronic Lyme disease, so I took it pretty slow in the beginning as my body adjusted.
 You could do it slower if you wanted also.
 It’s totally up to you.

 16:8 Intermittent Fasting Schedule Examples